YarikHrabovets/norton-aifirst-intern-yaroslav-hrabovets/README.md

-# Scam Message Detector Prototype (Norton AI-First Assignment)
+# Security Health Dashboard (Norton AI-First Assignment)

 ## Project Overview
 I chose **Option A: Security Health Dashboard**.
 This app simulates a Norton 360 style device security experience by displaying an overall security score, category based security checks, and a simulated scan flow with animated progress and scan results.